Matt Beaty Preview, Player Props: Royals vs. Mariners

 Matt Beaty At The Plate

-- In 22 games played this year, he has not hit a home run.
+- In 23 games played this year, he has not hit a long ball.

-- Beaty has driven in a run in four games this year (18.2%), but has had no multiple-RBI games.
+- Beaty has driven in a run in four games this season (17.4%), but has had no multiple-RBI games.

-- He has scored at least one run six times this year (27.3%), including one multi-run game.
+- He has scored at least once six times this season (26.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.